Petrobras management quits, race on to find replacements

 Given the daunting task of turning around Petrobras and Rousseff's reputation as a micromanager of the company's affairs, it remains unclear if the government will find any takers for the job quickly.

-Also resigning on Wednesday were Chief Financial Officer Almir Barbassa and the heads of the gas and energy, exploration, refining and engineering divisions, according to Petrobras.
-Recently appointed corporate governance manager João Elek and corporate affairs chief Jose Dutra did not resign.
+Also resigning on Wednesday were Chief Financial Officer Almir Barbassa and the heads of the gas and energy, exploration, refining and engineering divisions.
+Recently appointed corporate governance manager João Elek and corporate affairs chief Jose Dutra did not resign, a source with direct knowledge of the matter said.

-Investors have been betting that a more market-friendly leadership team at Petrobras will help the firm regain credibility, ramp up production and boost profit.
+Investors have been betting that a more market-friendly leadership team at Petrobras will help the firm regain credibility and ramp up production and boost profit.

 "Graça (Foster) was not the biggest problem at the company, but it's a message," said João Pedro Brugger, an equities analyst at Leme Investimentos in Florianópolis, Brazil.
 "The company is trying to tell the market that its management will become more professional."